se-edu/guides/tutorials/javaFxPart1.md

 ## Writing your first Java FX program

-As customary, let’s start off with a simple “Hello World” program.
+As is customary, let’s start off with a simple “Hello World” program.
 Let's say you have a class named `Duke` that you want to make a GUI for.
 Let's call this GUI class `Main`.
 When using Java FX, this GUI class needs to extend `javafx.application.Application` which in turn requires you to override the abstract `Application#start(Stage)` method and provide a concrete implementation.
 The parameter `Stage` is the _primary stage_ that JavaFX provides.

 ```java{heading="Main.java"}
 import javafx.application.Application;